-That’s the big promise of Advanced Therapy Medicinal Products (ATMPs), and it’s attracting big numbers.
+That’s the big promise of ATMPs, and it’s attracting big numbers.
 In 2020 alone, the global ATMP industry raised $19.9B in annual financing, a 200% increase over 2019.

 This investment is funding more than 1,200 clinical trials of personalized cell and gene therapies worldwide as of early 2021, many of them focused on the life-threatening cancers, cardiovascular diseases, and genetic disorders that—until now—could only be managed, not eliminated.
 ATMP innovators are on the cusp of forever changing that prognosis.

 Before they do, these innovators must overcome all-new manufacturing challenges.
 The greatest of those challenges is one of scale: few ATMP manufacturers have successfully transitioned from early lab-based research to a hardened and sustainable commercial process.

 That’s because ATMP manufacturing processes are, for now, largely open and operator-driven.
 Target patient populations are very small—sometimes as small as one, in the case of autologous therapies that rely on a patient’s own cellular material as the therapeutic vehicle.

 That’s a far cry from traditional biopharma facilities, where you’ll find closed and automated process technologies designed to reliably and repeatedly manufacture high-volume batches of identical products.

 The solution is flexibility: as more ATMP products move towards regulatory approval and commercial scale-out, manufacturers are turning to a new kind of production facility, one that’s flexible and future-ready, capable of adapting quickly as the industry evolves and new technologies emerge.

 This approach to adaptive facility design will position innovators in this field to answer many of the mission-critical questions they’re facing, including: